• Reading time:25 mins read

 • Eye relief is too short for people with glasses;

-• A little heavy after using awhile;
+• A little heavy after using a while;

 • Poor low-light visibility;